Technical offboarding of your employees

 Below you will find the most important points that belong on your IT checklist.

-1. back up private and business data
+1. Secure private and business data

-2. access control
+2. Access control

-Remove authorizations
+Remove permissions

 Delete tool accounts